(Also known as Pandora Syndrome and formerly known as FUS)

 If your cat does not seem to fit the picture or there has been no obvious stressor at home, keep in mind the FIC diagnosis is exclusionary, which means other tests are negative.
 Be sure diagnostics have not been skipped (urinalysis, ultrasound of the bladder etc.).
 FIC is the most common diagnosis in younger cats with lower urinary symptoms but it is best not to play the odds and miss a bladder infection or stone.

-It is worth mentioning again that male cats with FIC can develop a life-threatening obstruction that is an emergency.
+Again, male cats with FIC can develop a life-threatening obstruction that is an emergency.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email email@example.com.